Stories and Pithy Sayings

 Hayes was another brother of Hattie's.
 He never married and lived in the Henrietta area.

 Hattie had several sisters, 3 that he could recall.
 One sister married a Jim Collins, who had a brother Walter Collins.
 It might have been Walter that she married, Tandy couldn't quite remember.
 They had 3 or 4 boys and girls each.
-They lived in the Collinsille area near Valliant, Ok.
+They lived in the Collinsville area near Valliant, Ok.

 Henrietta was another sister that lived there, she married a Williams.
 She had a daughter that was messing around with a married man and the man's wife shot her and she was paralyzed and used a wheelchair.
 There was one other sister that Tandy recalled, but couldn't remember her name or where she lived.